Camaz993/fibonacci-project/README.md

 ## Docker

 I would follow the same branch-based deployment scheme above.
 Bitbucket Pipelines or Azure DevOps would be a suitable choice for deploying the CICD pipelines.
 Both would involve building and pushing the Docker image to a container repository.
 From there, other resources could be deployed to host the Docker-based application, such as AWS Fargate or AKS Ingress.
+For the Docker deployment, ensure that mechanisms are in place for managing environment-specific configuration, such as using environment variables.
+This allows for customization of settings (e.g. database connection strings) for different environments (development, uat, production) without the need to modify the application code.

 ### Logging and Monitoring

 Logging: Implement logging throughout your codebase using Python's "logging" module or Flask's built-in logging capabilities.
 Configure log levels, formats, and destinations to capture relevant information about application events, errors, and performance metrics.
 Since the applications features are limitted I would only log input (n) and error output.
 Since you know the input and if the function is successful there is no need to log the fibonacci numbers themselves.
 This is because it could expose you to large log storage files.
-Store logs centrally in services like AWS CloudWatch or Azure Monitor for analysis.
+Store logs centrally in services like AWS CloudWatch or Elasticsearch for analysis.

-Monitoring: Utilize services like AWS CloudWatch or Azure Monitor to monitor the health, performance, and availability of your application.
+Monitoring: Utilize managed services like AWS CloudWatch or Azure Monitor to monitor the health, performance, and availability of your application.
 Set up alarms and notifications for critical metrics such as response times, error rates, and resource utilization to proactively detect and address issues.

+Prometheus, Grafana, ELK stack (Elasticsearch, Logstash, Kibana) are excellent open-source or enterprise options for monitoring and logging services.
+While these services are powerful and I have been utilized for large-scale enterprise deployments, they may be considered overkill for this small application, even in a production environment.
+Given the limited amount of logs produced by the application, the effort required to set up and manage these hands-on services may not be justified.

 ### Scalability